Caribbean Real Estate Investment: The Best Countries to Buy Real Estate

 St Kitts and Nevis, Dominica, Antigua and Barbuda, Grenada, and St Lucia are five Caribbean countries that allow non-citizens to purchase property without an ALHL if the investment is in an approved property or project of their citizenship by investment programs.

 Rental properties are allowed in Most Caribbean countries, with some, like Jamaica, the Dominican Republic, and Trinidad and Tobago, imposing an annual property tax and others, like the Cayman Islands, Dominica, and Anguilla, imposing no property taxes.
-Foreign rental property buyers in the Bahamas must register their purchase with the Investments Board to legally rent out their property.
+Though the Bahamas Economic Permanent Residency grants permanent residency to real estate investors, foreign rental property buyers must register their purchase with the Investments Board to legally rent out their property.

 What is the process of purchasing real estate in the Caribbean?